Project summaries are provided by project coordinators for ongoing projects sponsored by NKCRC.

 Kohala Unupa`a – Strong Foundation

 Our mission is to provide students grades 2-10 with a foundation in Hawaiian culture through the oral histories of our kupuna, using the Hawaiian language, and hands-on experience with traditional Hawaiian skills in relationship with the land.
-Johnelle Kainoa, 895-2545, jkching64@yahoo.com.
+Johnelle Amoo Kainoa, 808-895-2545, jkching64@yahoo.com.

-This unique project holds an 11-year commitment to restore old family lands to serve children and adults needing to reconnect to the earth, to spirit, to their culture, and ultimately to themselves.
-Nani Svendsen, 889-5572, kohalasguesthouse@hotmail.com.
+This unique project holds a commitment to restore old family lands to serve children and adults needing to reconnect to the earth, to spirit, to their culture, and ultimately to themselves.

 Lavaroots Performing Arts